Our Law Firm Has Over 23 Years of Experience Litigating 18-Wheeler & Large Truck Accident Injury Cases in Dallas Texas

 Despite These Obstacles, Our Attorneys Can Compel the Defendants to Settle

 Despite the fact that trucking companies are inclined toward forcing plaintiffs into litigation, there are two ways that a settlement is possible.
 The first is that the trucking company, despite their desire to deny liability and litigate accordingly, will always entertain a low-ball offer.
 Any person can settle a case for less than the case is worth, and those who are not represented by an attorney will encounter precisely that.

-The other way to obtain a settlement is to illustrate to the defendants that, based on the evidence that a jury will see by virtue of the skill of your attorney, they will likely have to pay an astronomical sum of money, therefore offering the client a reasonable settlement is a better business decision since it allows the defendant the opportunity to bypass the uncertainty of trial.
-As you can imagine, a truck accident victim who has never stepped into a courtroom, who has no understanding of the Rules of Civil Procedure, and who does not have a track record of making juries hold defendants liable had little to no chance to convince the defendant to settle for an amount worth speaking of.
-In other words, the entirety of the leverage that you hold over the defendant to settle comes from your attorney's ability to make it cost the defendant more money to try the case than to settle.
+The other way to obtain a settlement is to illustrate to the defendants that, based on the evidence that a jury will see, they will likely have to pay an astronomical sum of money, therefore offering the client a reasonable settlement is a better business decision since it allows the defendant the opportunity to bypass the uncertainty of trial.
+As you can imagine, a truck accident victim who has never stepped into a courtroom, who has no understanding of the Rules of Civil Procedure, and who does not have a track record of making juries hold defendants liable, has little to no chance of convincing the defendant to settle for an amount anywhere close to fair.
+In other words, the entirety of the leverage that you hold over the defendant to settle comes from your attorney’s ability to win similar cases.
 As such, self representation or representation by an inexperienced or under-qualified attorney will not compel the defendant to settle; the defendant will just take their chances in trial.